-Not surprisingly, most of the deaths and personal injuries involve the passengers of the autos struck by tractor-trailers.
-Truck drivers typically escape unscathed.
-Ninety-eight percent (98%) of the people who die in trucking accidents are the people in the small passenger cars.
+Not surprisingly, most of the deaths and personal injuries involve the passengers in the cars that are struck by tractor-trailers.
+Truck drivers typically escape unhurt.
+Ninety-eight percent (98%) of the people who die in these type accidents are the people in the small passenger cars.

-Many technical factors can cause a truck accident, and it is for this reason that these specific lawsuits require personal injury lawyers who have a lot of experience in tractor-trailer collisions.
+Many technical factors can cause a truck accident, and it is for this reason that these types of claims require personal injury lawyers who have a lot of experience in trucking cases.

-The following are some of the more common causes for a trucking accident:
+The following are some of the more common causes:

 - Driver fatigue